Home » Technical Analysis

 The Standard Deviation indicator reflects how sizeable the recent price movement in a given trading instrument has been and it is used to forecast price volatility in the future.
 Way too high standard deviation readings suggest the trading instrument has recently moved considerably, but its volatility could soon diminish.
 Way too low standard deviation readings suggest the opposite.

 The indicator actually reflects the size of price deviation from the moving average.
-In case standard deviation appears very low, or the market has shown subdued activity, a trader could expect a surge in activity to occur soon.
-And, in case standard deviation appears extremely high, one could anticipate market activity to decrease soon enough.
+In case the standard deviation appears very low, or the market has shown subdued activity, a trader could expect a surge in activity to occur soon.
+And, in case the standard deviation appears extremely high, one could anticipate market activity to decrease soon enough.

 Standard Deviation Technical Indicator graphic